Skip to content

 cmake .. && make -j

-These modifications enable the ARX5 arm to be used following the same steps outlined in the Usage page.
+You should now be able to use the ARX5 arm following the same steps described in the Usage page.

 Note